-Awwwww, the bread and butter to any nutritional plan whether it be to build muscle or cut down unwanted body fat.
-However, before we get into the topic of how much protein is needed to build muscle, I first want to give you a brief overview of what protein is and what role it plays in a good nutritional plan.
+Protein, the bread and butter to any nutritional plan whether it be to build muscle or cut down unwanted body fat.
+If you want to know how much protein is needed to build muscle, then keep reading on.
+By the end of this article, you will know exactly the amount you should be consuming each day.

 Why Is Protein So Important?